antonvinceguinto/yt-projects/README.md

-# Hello Welcome to my youtube repository!
+# Hello Welcome to my youtube project repository!

 A Flutter project template for my youtube videos.

 You can check my videos out on: https://www.youtube.com/channel/UC2DwpxK_oacW01OM17mJnwg

+Go checkout some branches for different projects!

-## Getting Started
+## Flutter Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: